isaccanedo/PHP-JWT/README.md

 // The URI for the JWKS you wish to cache the results from
 $jwksUri = 'https://www.gstatic.com/iap/verify/public_key-jwk';

-// Create an HTTP client (can be any PSR-7 compatible HTTP client)
+// Crie um cliente HTTP (pode ser qualquer cliente HTTP compatível com PSR-7)
 $httpClient = new GuzzleHttp\Client();

 // Create an HTTP request factory (can be any PSR-17 compatible HTTP request factory)